advisorydx

 • Build a repeatable commercial model

-They treat commercialization as a system, not a phase.
+They treat clinical adoption as a system, not a phase.

-Since entering the IVD space in 2002, we have observed a fundamental shift in how diagnostic markets form and how adoption actually occurs.
+Since entering the diagnostic and MedTech space in 2002, we have observed a fundamental shift in how markets form and how adoption actually occurs.

 In the early 2000s, diagnostics operated in a product-first paradigm.
 A strong assay, a clear clinical need, and a capable sales team were often sufficient to build a commercial business.
 Reimbursement was simpler.
 Payer scrutiny was lower.
 The path from clearance to revenue was shorter and more forgiving.